Core Analysis Task (CAT) ProgramFor more information or to initiate a CAT, contact firstname.lastname@example.org | Download CAT Flyer

 The HDIAC Core Analysis Task (CAT) addresses challenging technical problems, including research and development (R&D), science and technology (S&T), and research development test and evaluation (RDT&E) that fall beyond the scope of the basic center of operations (i.e., Technical Inquiries).
 The CAT enables specialized support for specific projects.

 CATs are customer funded (up to $500,000) and must be completed in one year.
 To initiate a CAT, all HDIAC needs is a Performance Work Statement (PWS), DD 1144, and a MIPR.
 Work performed as part of a CAT must fall within one of HDIAC’s eight focus areas.

 Some of the advantages of the IAC CAT Program include:

-- SME Network – The HDIAC is able to leverage reach-back support from its expansive SME Network, including technical experts from the HDIAC staff, team members, or the greater community, to complete CATs and other projects.
+- Extensive Subject Matter Expert (SME) Network - HDIAC leverages support from its expansive SME Network, including technical experts from the HDIAC staff, team members, or the greater community, to complete CATs.

-- Apply the Latest Findings – Draw from the most recent studies performed for agencies across the DoD, as the results from all HDIAC CATs and SNIM Technical Area Tasks (TATs) are collected, stored and used to support future efforts by the HDIAC.
+- Access to the Latest S&T Findings – HDIAC draws from the most recent studies performed for agencies across the DoD.
+Results from DoD’s R&D and S&T projects are collected, stored, and used to support each customer’s CAT.